Rahulk990/V-Media/README.md

 # V-Media: A Social Network

-This is a code repository for a social network website for any group of people who wants to share their views and interests with others.
+V-Media is a social networking website for any group of people who wants to share their views and interests with others.
+The site is mainly built for students and employees so that they can connect with each other and the fact that, _ Everyone is reachable to Everyone_ can be realized.
 The site is currently hosted [here](https://v-media.herokuapp.com).

 **Table of Contents**